Panasonic GM1 versus Canon M10

 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

 If the count of relative strengths (bullet points above) is taken as a measure, the M10 emerges as the winner of the match-up (6 : 4 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the GM1 or the M10 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+You can find the full text of the reviews by clicking on the site logo in the table header.

 Care should be taken when interpreting the review scores above, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.